Illinois COVID Update: IL reports 3,660 new coronavirus cases, 83 deaths

 Illinois adds 80 new COVID-19 vaccine sites

-Illinois officials announced 80 new COVI-19 vaccination sites have been added in the state, bringing the total to 390.
+Illinois officials announced 80 new COVID-19 vaccination sites have been added in the state, bringing the total to 390.

 The new locations include 78 new Walgreens locations, brining the total number of Walgreens sites to 170, as well as two Illinois National Guard supported locations in Cook and St. Clair counties.